Deuce8/2view/README.md

 # 2view
-Simple image viewer written in C++ and Qt.
+Simple image viewer written in Python and PyQt6.